WilliamsPanLab/ENGAGE-CognitiveControl/README.md

 # ENGAGE Cognitive Control Circuit paper

-This repo contains steps and code to replicate analysis included in manuscript entitled "Adaptive Changes in the Cognitive Control Brain Circuit Underlie and Predict Behavioral Outcomes for Depression over Two Years".
-In this project, we focused on the cognitive control circuit as a putative neural mechanism of action for a novel behavioral intervention with five repeat measures over two years and explored the possibility of using early changes in this circuit to predict future treatment outcomes.
-The whole-brain voxel-wise Linear Mixed Model analysis was conducted in Matlab using customized code while the cross-validated prediction was conducted in R.
+This repo contains major steps and codes to replicate the analysis included in the manuscript entitled "Adaptive Cognitive Control Circuit Changes Associated with Problem-solving Ability and Depression Symptom Outcomes over 24 months".
+In this project, we focused on the cognitive control circuit as a putative neural mechanism of action for a novel behavioral intervention with five repeat measures over two years.
+We explored the possibility of using early changes in this circuit to predict future treatment outcomes.
+The whole-brain voxel-wise Linear Mixed Model analysis was conducted in Matlab using customized code.

 Scripts are listed based on their order in the Results section.